 If you already have the old image file on your system, Zsync will calculate the difference between the old and new file in the remote server and download only the new parts.
 You will see the calculation process as a series of dots or stars on your Terminal.

-If there is no relevent local data found, Zsync will download the whole file.
+If there is no relevant local data found, Zsync will download the whole file.

 You can cancel the download process at any time by pressing CTRL-C.

 Just imagine if you use the direct .ISO file or torrent, you will lose around 1.4GB bandwidth whenever you download new image.
-So, instead of downloading entire alpha, beta and daily build images, Zsync just downloads the new parts of the ISO file that you already have a copy of an older version of it on your system.
+So, instead of downloading entire images (alpha, beta and daily build), Zsync just downloads the new parts of the ISO file that you already have a copy of an older version of it on your system.